NativeScript/plugins/packages/local-notifications/README.md

 npm install @nativescript/local-notifications
 ```

-## Usage
+## Use @nativescript/local-notifications

-If, on iOS 10+, notifications are not being received or the method `addOnMessageReceivedCallback` is not invoked, you can try wiring to the [UNUserNotificationCenterDelegate](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate?language=objc)
+> **Note** If on `iOS 10+` notifications are not being received or the method `addOnMessageReceivedCallback` is not invoked, you can try wiring to the [UNUserNotificationCenterDelegate](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate?language=objc)
 <!-- TODO: UNUserNotificationCenterDelegate Example -->

-### Importing
+### Import the plugin
+To import the plugin, use either of the 2 ways below.

 ```ts
 // either